 Besides the rides and the construction vehicles to drive there was a stunt show, a really fun gift shop, an arcade, a huge playground (ropes course, rock wall, crazy slide), and of course what park would be complete without a goat cam?!

 Diggerland USA is located behind Sahara Sam’s Oasis Water Park in West Berlin, New Jersey.
 We visited on the second day of a little family vacation – the day before we were at Sesame Place.
 It was perfect.
-We said bye to Elmo and drove about thirty minutes to one of the recommended hotels in Mount Laurel, New Jersey.
+After saying good bye to Elmo we drove about thirty minutes to one of the recommended hotels in Mount Laurel, New Jersey.
 We had a delicious dinner at Cracker Barrel (mmmmmm!) and went to sleep nice and early.
-We woke up, stopped at the Lark Voorhees Diner for breakfast (which if you know me and how I feel about diners you can imagine how good it was that I’m even mentioning it) and arrived at Diggerland USA when they opened at 10am.
-We left at noon.
-I could have stayed at least another two hours.
+In the morning we stopped at the (Lark) Voorhees Diner for breakfast (which if you know me and how I feel about diners you can imagine how good it was that I’m even mentioning it) and arrived at Diggerland USA when they opened at 10am.
+While we left at noon, I could have stayed at least another two hours.

 If your kids are really into trucks I highly suggest a visit.
 Even if your kids aren’t so into trucks I promise they will have a blast.
 It is so different from any park you will visit this summer.
 It is definitely worth the new experience!
 I can’t stop talking about what a nice time we all had.